transpiling/destructuring-into-object/README.md

 # ECMAScript 2018 proposal

-So, I want to propose this sugar:
+So, in addition to current syntax, I want to propose this sugar:
 ```js
 target.{a,b,c} = srcObject
 ```